-10 Common Things That Make Depression Worse
+12 Things That Make Depression Worse (Common Habits)

 DISCLOSURE: I am not a mental health professional.
 If you need help finding a mental health care provider, call 1-800-662-HELP (4357) or visit Online Therapy to call, message, or video chat a certified therapist online.
 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 I may also receive compensation from Online Therapy or other sources if you purchase products or services through the links provided on this page.
 You can read my full disclaimer.